This post may contain affiliate links. Please read my terms & conditions for more info.

 - 1 billion cards bought and sent (source)

-However, after saying all of that and putting a real downer on the whole day, I can appreciate that others do wish to celebrate it.
+However, after saying all of that and putting a real downer on the whole day, I do appreciate that others do wish to celebrate it.
 So I’ve put together a list of 10 zero waste Valentines gifts for the conscious consumers among you.

 10 Zero Waste Valentines Gifts